LencyP/LencyP/README.md

 # Hi, my name is Lenka :sparkles:

 One day I started to learn coding out of curiosity, I would never expect that it would be my thing ... well yes undeniably it's my thing and till now I really enjoy neverending process of learning.
 At this time I am working hard on JavaScript and React.
-I am passionate about beautiful, responsive but also practical websites.
+I am passionate about UI/UX, responsive websites but also I like to have fun and just trying games or apps with APIs.

 Please check also my
 - [CodePen](https://codepen.io/LenkaPuf)